 Model Lighting Codes

-Before you use another Model Lighting Code…
+Before you use a Model Lighting Code…

 In 1989 innovative lighting codes were developed for Flagstaff and Coconino County that, in addition to effective standards for shielding and lamp type, were the first to restrict the amount of light permitted (per acre) in outdoor lighting installations.
 Their intent is to encourage lighting practices and systems that will: